(versão em português aqui)

 31) Heimat is a Space in Time (Thomas Heisse)

 20th century German history revisited through Heisse’s family history over a series of materialistic mementos and German landscape that carries it.
-There’s few scarier moments in 2019 cinema than that entire bloc of action that follows the rise of anti semitism by way of a series of letters from the Heisse’s family archive.
+There’s few scarier moments in 2019 cinema than that entire bloc of action that follows the rise of anti semitism in Nazi germany by way of a series of letters from the Heisse’s family archive.

 30) An Eye and an Knife/O Olho e a Faca (Paulo Sacramento)